VictorAlmeidaFonseca/CaixaVirtual/README.md

 ```

 **DEL** (delete movimentacoes)
 > This request "delete" get movimentacoes object by id and delete.
 Return the message: "Movimentacao successfully deleted".
-You nedd change the "movimentacaoid" at url to current id.
+You need change the "movimentacaoid" at url to current id.
 ```
 http://localhost:3000/movimentacoes/movimentacaoid
 ```